1. Overview

 An example of a practical application of this can be representing how relatively old a friendship is on the online portal:

-Here we can see that the edges have weights associated with them.
-This provides a relative meaning to these edges.
+Here, we can see that the edges have weights associated with them, which provides them with relative meaning.

 3. Graph Representations

-A graph can be represented in different forms such as adjacency matrix and adjacency list.
-Each one has their pros and cons in a different setup.
+A graph can be represented in different forms, such as an adjacency matrix and an adjacency list.
+Each one has its pros and cons in a different setup.

 We’ll introduce these graph representations in this section.